defsub/takeout/doc/config.md

 ## Podcast Configuration

+* EpisodeLimit - How many episodes to include in a playlist (default 52)
 * RecentLimit - How many recent (default 25)
 * SyncInterval - How often to automtically resync from sources (1h)
 * Series - List of Podcasts sources.
 Several are builtin.